 - You learn that community is not built on convenience (“we’ll get together when I feel like it”) but on the conviction that it is required for spiritual growth and health.

-So Phase two of our Vision Process is becoming active and consistent in your Care Group.
+Phase two of our Vision process is becoming active and consistent in your Care Group.
 Jesus said His disciples can be identified by their love for one another.
 Small Groups facilitate this by helping you “learn to love.”
 We also believe the things you will learn in the Word and through prayer will build you into a faithful follower of Jesus Christ.